 We obeyed, even if we cold went through guts and bones.
 After a few minutes, all stood on deck chattering their teeth.
 Then the yacht came.
 It was as long as our Pamir, only three times faster.
 To portside the crew had lined up wearing Navy uniform.
 Suddenly our radio operator rushed on deck and handed a telegram to the Captain:

 “It is a pleasure, to accompany the Pamir for a while under full sails.
-Seven years ago, the UK has welcomed the ship enthusiastically as it brought a cargo of wool from Australia to London in 1984.
+Seven years ago, the UK has welcomed the ship enthusiastically as it brought a cargo of wool from Australia to London in late 1947.
 Even the Royal Family participated with great sympathy and sent me, the daughter of King George VI, Princess Elizabeth of York, on board.
 It was impressive to witness the majestic masts, access this proud ship for some time, and converse with the weather proven, proud crew of the ship.
 It is a special experience to see the Pamir now under full sail.
 Her Majesty’s Yacht “Britannia” salutes and sends best regards, for all time have a safe journey”

 The Captain read the telegram till there, and then he stopped, the crew of the “Britannia” was saluting.